dylanaraps/neofetch/README.md

     --gtk3 on/off               Enable/Disable gtk3 theme/icons output
     --shell_path on/off         Enable/Disable showing \$SHELL path
     --shell_version on/off      Enable/Disable showing \$SHELL version
-    --battery_num num           Which battery to display, default value is 'all' --battery_shorthand on/off  Whether or not each battery gets its own line/title --ip_host url               Url to ping for public IP --song_shorthand on/off     Print the Artist/Title on seperate lines --birthday_shorthand on/off Shorten the output of birthday
+    --ip_host url               Url to ping for public IP --song_shorthand on/off     Print the Artist/Title on seperate lines --birthday_shorthand on/off Shorten the output of birthday